 Socrates said that the unexamined life is not worth living.
 Imagine joining in a discussion with him – and some of the world’s other greatest minds – to explore truth, beauty, justice, and more.
 At Austin College, such conversations happen every day in Western Intellectual Tradition courses.

 Meet the Faculty

-- Tom Blake (English) teaches medieval European literature, including Chaucer and Chretien de Troyes.
+- Tom Blake (Director of WIT, English) teaches medieval European literature, including Chaucer and Chretien de Troyes.
 His research focuses on medieval race, gender studies, and thing theory in late medieval romance.

-- Kirk Everist (theater) explores the past through production, directing plays from Aeschylus to Moliere, and has been known to improvise like the Elizabethans.
+- Kirk Everist (Theatre) explores the past through production, directing plays from Aeschylus to Moliere, and has been known to improvise like the Elizabethans.

 - Alex Garganigo (English) teaches early modern British literature, including Shakespeare and Milton.
 His research focuses on the intersection of literature and politics after the English Civil War and Restoration.

 - Max Grober (History) studies the history of ideas from the Renaissance to the Enlightenment.
 He also teaches history of science courses on such topics as Galileo, European Environmental History, and the History of Medicine.

 - Mark Hébert (Philosophy) teaches Ancient and Medieval Philosophy.